Jciel/test_payfy/README.md

 <br>

 <summary>Input</summary>
-Try create a register with valid params in same sweepstake
+Try create a register with valid params in same sweepstake (from seed)

 ```json
 {